acollierr17/discord.js-v11-template/README.md

 $ cd discord.js-template
 $ npm install
 ```
-Update `.env.development.example` and `.env.productione.example` with your respective details then remove `.example` from both files.
+Update `.env.example` with your respective details then remove `.example` from the file.
 Afterward, start the bot.
 ```
 $ npm start
 ```